markhughes/vscode-lingo-director/README.md

 ## Usage

-Simply open any `.lingo` file or set the file's language mode to Lingo to enjoy enhanced syntax highlighting.
+Simply open any `.ls` file or set the file's language mode to Lingo to enjoy enhanced syntax highlighting.

 ## Known Issues